thisismedium/md/docs/scripts.rst

 ``pytest`` -- run :mod:`test` suites
 ------------------------------------

-usage: pytest [options] module ...
+usage: pytest [options] module-or-file ...

 This script runs tests found by :func:`test.pkg_suites` for the given modules.
 This makes running tests for any package or module very